isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/More ways to protect yourself/Join our messaging channels.md

 description: ""
 third_nav_title: More ways to protect yourself
 ---
 <p><strong>Understanding the latest scams and recognizing their signs is essential for safeguarding yourself.
-Join our messaging channels on WhatsApp and Telegram to receive up-to-date information.</strong>
+Join our messaging channels on WhatsApp and Telegram to receive up-to-date information on scam trends and more.</strong>
 </p>
 <p></p>
 <ul data-tight="true" class="tight">